 2014 Fighting Cancer at Johns Hopkins

-Like many other lab directors (see Eric Lander’s remarks in 2012 entry on the Broad Institute, Charles Marmar’s observations in the next entry below, and Leroy Hood’s comments in 2000 entry on Systems Biology, 1986 DNA Sequencer entry, and 1982 Braun labs entry), the co-directors of the Ludwig Center at Hopkins have remarked on the outsized importance of philanthropic gifts in allowing laboratory breakthroughs that traditional research grants won’t back.
+Like many other lab directors (see Eric Lander’s remarks in 2012 entry on the Broad Institute, Charles Marmar’s observations in his 2013 entry, and Leroy Hood’s comments in entries below dated 2000, 1986, and 1982), the co-directors of the Ludwig Center at Hopkins have remarked on the outsized importance of philanthropic gifts in allowing laboratory breakthroughs that traditional research grants won’t back.
 “The Ludwig bequests have revolutionized what we’ve been able to do,” says Bert Vogelstein.
 “We’ve pursued some of the most important questions in cancer—not necessarily the most fundable questions.”

 Kinzler adds that, “Our current research programs focus on diagnostics for the early detection and prevention of cancers thanks, in large part, to Ludwig support.
 Compared with treatment research, early detection and prevention research is underfunded, but it can potentially make more of an impact on reducing cancer deaths.
 It takes a long time and a sustained effort to see the results of cancer prevention and early detection studies.
 Ludwig funding will enable us to carry this and many other research projects forward.”